 Blog Header Logo

-3 Types Of Chlorine To Test: FAC, TAC, And CAC)
+3 Types Of Chlorine: FAC, TAC, and CAC

-(CC or CAC) is an adverse product that forms when free chlorine (FAC) reacts with two possible types of contaminants in the water.
-These compounds are commonly referred to as Chloramines and are what leave the foul smell of chlorine along with irritation to swimmer’s eyes, skin and mucous membranes.
+An adverse product that forms when free chlorine (FAC) reacts with two possible types of contaminants in the water.
+These compounds are commonly referred to as chloramines, and are what leave the foul smell of chlorine along with irritation to swimmer’s eyes, skin and mucous membranes.
 Chlorine in pool or spa water can become “tied up” with contaminants.
 Things like swimmer’s waste, such as perspiration, urine, fertilizer, dirt, rain, and pollution have a high content of ammonia and organic nitrogen compounds.
 CAC is a weak sanitizer (40-60 times less effective than FAC) only contaminated chlorine or CAC smells.

 Strong oxidizers are best for removing chloramines and since they are very unhealthy for swimmers they should be kept at a minimum by regular use of one or more of the below: